 The future process of implementing phase-out will be split up into two fields of action:

 A. Structural economic change – support for lignite mining regions

 B. Energy and climate policy legislation

 Economy and energy minister Peter Altmaier said Germany will need two major laws to implement the phase-out plan.
 One on support for mining regions, the other on the timetable for coal-fired power plant shutdowns.
 However, several additional laws, amendments to existing legislation or regulatory changes, will likely be necessary.

 A. Support for mining regions

 From the beginning, the economic future of lignite mining regions was handled as key task of the coal exit commission, as reflected in its official title “Commission on Growth, Structural Change and Employment.”

-Newspaper Frankfurter Allgemeine Zeitung says that the government wants the coal states to finance part of the structural economic support measures for mining regions, as the states want to use 14 billion euros out of a total support package of 40 billion euros free of their own choice.
-Germany’s coal exit commission agreed that coal regions should receive a total of 40 billions euros, 26 billion of which will be used to finance measures to be laid out in an upcoming law.
+Newspaper Frankfurter Allgemeine Zeitung says that the government wants the coal states to finance part of the structural economic support measures for mining regions, as the states want to use 14 billion euros out the total 40 billion euros support package free of their own choice.

 B. Energy and climate legislation